GoogleChrome/web.dev/src/site/content/en/blog/web-animations/index.md

 ## Performance Improvements with Replaceable Animations

 When creating animations based on events, such as on `mousemove`, a new animation is created each time, which can quickly consume memory and degrade performance.
-To address this problem, replaceable animations were introduced, enabling finished animation effects to be overridden by other finished animations and removed from the set of active animations.
+To address this problem, replaceable animations were introduced, enabling automated cleanup, where finished animations are flagged as replaceable and automatically removed if replaced by another finished animation.

 For a small number of animations, this is not typically a problem, but consider the following example: